Kambourakis

 (lobster).
 They also have grilled meat dishes and

 oven cooked specialities.
-His fishing boat called
+If

 you have children who don't want to sit around